-General Managers have operational and strategic responsibilities which require leadership skills and decision-making capabilities.
-The size of the organization often determines the level and complexity of their day to day functions.
+General Managers have operational and strategic responsibilities, which require leadership skills and decision-making capabilities.
+The size of the organization often determines the level and complexity of its day-to-day functions.

-A general manager is in charge of an organization’s daily operation and oversees personnel management, budgets, quality assurance, risk management, and production processes (products and manufacturing or services (intangible solutions) and resource allocation.
+A general manager is responsible for an organization’s daily operations and oversees personnel management, budgets, quality assurance, risk management, production processes (products and manufacturing or services (intangible solutions), and resource allocation.

 Secondly, you need to provide detail about the product type or industry area.
-There are millions of businesses out there with every imaginable product or solution.
+Millions of businesses are out there with every imaginable product or solution.
 It would be best if you were specific about the product type or service offering you have experience in from a technical perspective (industry knowledge) as well as an operational (supervising people) perspective.